MinuMThomas/LivePlants/README.md

 #### Validator Testing
 All code files were validated using suitable validators for the specific language.
 HTML & CSS code passed the validation.
-JavaScript code produced one warning about an undefined variable but this is nothing to worry about as it is defined in another file.
-All validation screenshots are included in [TESTING.md](./TESTING.md).
+JavaScript code produced one warning about an undefined variable but this is nothing to worry about as it is defined in another file, validation screenshots are included in [TESTING.md](./TESTING.md).

 #### Lighthouse Testing